-Traditional Chinese medicine has long recognised hay fever and perennial allergic rhinitis.
+I provide acupuncture for hay fever and allergic rhinitis.
+Traditional Chinese medicine has long recognised these conditions.
 Hay fever is simply a sub-category of allergic rhinitis, in which the allergen is pollen and therefore symptoms are seasonal.
 In perennial allergic rhinitis, symptoms are present year round, and can be driven by such irritants as house dust or mould spores.

 Hayfever